sal55/langs/MLang.md/Mfeatures.md

     type intptr = ref int
     type matrix = [4,4]int real

 Like C, these do not introduce a new type.
-For creating a new Record type, juse `record`; see below.
+For creating a new Record type, use `record`; see below.

 ### Pointers and Arrays
 Unlike C, you can't index a pointer like an array, and you can't dereference an array like a pointer.
 Offsets to pointers can be done, but are written as `(P+i)^` rather than using `P[i]` like C, making it clear something underhand is going on.